amkherad/ShellScript/README.md

       echo (fileName);
   }

-  //this code will generate "for filename in Path-To-Directory/*; do" in bash and it's easier to understand (if required to read the output) and it's not using any hacks. but it may be slower (you can benchmark your code to choose which is better for your requirements)
+  //this code will generate "for filename in Path-To-Directory/*; do" in bash and
+  //it's easier to understand (if required to read the output) and it's not using any hacks.
+  //but it may be slower (you can benchmark your code to choose which is better for your requirements)
   ```